Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/05-dataflows-gen2.md

 - Added data destination for Dataflow
 - Added a dataflow to a pipeline

-## Now, click on Next from the lower right corner to move on to the next lab.
+## You have successfully completed the lab.